 - a list of patches, containing a dictionary entry for each patch, declared using the patch name, e.g.

-The cell description consists of two parts: the name of a cell model and the ordered list of labels.
+Cells of a given shape are then defined by the ordering of point labels in accordance with the numbering scheme contained in the shape model.
+For reference, the ordering schemes for points, faces and edges are shown in Table 5.2.
+Any cell description then consists of two parts: the name of a cell model and the ordered list of labels.
 Thus, using the following list of points

 (0 0 0)